Hugueprime/epines/README.md

 4. Allow the user to access blocked modules (because the previous one isn't finished which could be the case because it is not in our program...)
 5. Create a summary when hovering the button summary in a module because there is not point of a summary in a different page
 6. Add deadline for each module because having the information concerning a website on the concerned website is more efficient
+7. Add a number to each answer in the module test for a better communication

 ## [debug-pro.com](http://debug-pro.com) <span id="debug-pro.com">